How to Describe Melody!

 If we grasp this concept of the word “Music” as being organized sounds and silences, then it will be easy to understand the explanation or definition of the word “Melody”.
 At this point I’m going to give three definitions of the word Melody from various sources and see which one you find to be the simplest and most logical.

-- Melody is a linear succession of musical tones that the listener perceives as a single entity.
+- It is a linear succession of musical tones that the listener perceives as a single entity.
 It is a combination of pitch and rhythm.

-- Melody is a rhythmic succession of single pitches producing a musical phrase or idea.
+- It is a rhythmic succession of single pitches producing a musical phrase or idea.

-- Melody is a series of notes (pitches) that move in time, one after another.
+- It is a series of notes (pitches) that move in time, one after another.

 Each of these definitions is correct.
 The first definition comes from Wikipedia.
 The second comes from the Webster dictionary.
 The third one comes from legendary conductor, composer and educator Leonard Bernstein.